ThomasRoinas/Ergasia2/README.md

 >- __makefile__

 >[!WARNING]
->This program can <ins> only </ins> be run in a UNIX based system with the gcc compiler installed and Makefile support.
+>This program can __only__ be run in a UNIX based system with the gcc compiler installed and Makefile support.
 >In order to run the program using any other compiler, you must modify the makefile contents accordingly.
 >In case your system lacks makefile support you can compile each file one by one seperately.